abhayrokkam/replicating-vit/README.md

 The above given text is from [**Dosovitskiy et. al.**](https://doi.org/10.48550/arXiv.2010.11929).
 It suggests that rather than flattening and embedding the patches, we can also apply an alternative approach.
 This is introducing CNN to extract feature maps from these images and then flattening these feature maps which will represent the linearly embedded data for each patch.
 This will be the approach for this project.

-**CNN for embedding**:
+- **Implementation**:

-- Using CNN with `kernel_size` of `16 x 16` which is the same as `patch_size`.
+  - Using CNN with `kernel_size` and `stride` of `(16, 16)` which is the same as `patch_size`.

-- Using `stride` value of `16 x 16` which is the same as `patch_size`.

-- Using these two values will convert an image of size `(3, 224, 224)` into `(d, 14, 14)` as each patch will be converted to one single value from our CNN.
-Here, `d` is the `output_channels` of our CNN layer.
-This will be `embed_dims = 768` as it represents the number of dimensions that each patch has to be embedded into.
+  - Using these values with `embed_dims = 768` will convert an image of size `(3, 224, 224)` to `(768, 14, 14)` which is flattened into `(768, 196)`.

-- The two dimensions of `14` will be flattened to have `196` patches of data.

 ---

 ### 2.3.
 Prepend Class Embedding

-- After the computations of patch embeddings, a learnable dimension has to be prepended to the `patch_embeddings`.
+- A learnable class embedding vector is prepended to the patch embeddings.

 - Learnable: The model will use this layer to learn the classes of our data.

-- Usually initialized with `randn` from the `torch` library.
-This will be a `nn.Parameter` object.
+This vector acts as a representative for the entire image and is updated during training.

-- Using `nn.Parameter` will track gradients making the values modifiable through gradient descent which will be done during training.
+- As it is learnable, it will be an object of `torch.nn.Parameter` making it modifiable during training.

-- We will be using this layer as the input to our classifer block. (discussed in detail later)

 - Example:

-    - The ouput of `patch_embeddings` will have the shape of `(196, 768)` for the number of patches and the dimension of each patch respectively.
+  - The ouput of `patch_embeddings` will have the shape of `(196, 768)` after reshaping.

-    - A learnable classification embedding will be prepended to the `196` patches of data.
-The learnable layer will have the same dimensions as `embed_dims`.

-    - We will be using `torch.randn` to get random and normalized tensor which will be used in `nn.Paramter`.
+  - Initialized as a random tensor using `torch.randn` and wrapped in `nn.Parameter` for gradient tracking.

-    - We will be using `nn.Parameter` and setting `requires_grad = True` to make the values modifiable with gradient descent.

-    - This will have the shape of `(1, 768)` which will be prepended to the patch embeddings.
+  - The class embedding will have the shape of `(1, 768)` which will be prepended to the patch embeddings.
+The resulting shape will be `(197, 768)`.

-    - The output after prepending will have the shape of `(197, 768)`

 ---

 ### 2.4.
 Adding Positional Embeddings

-- After the computations of all the required embeddings, the focus is to provide some information regarding the positions of the patches with respect to the whole image.

-- This information regarding its positions will also be a learnable parameter.
+To capture the spatial relationships among patches, learnable positional embeddings are added to the patch embeddings.
+This information regarding its positions will also be a learnable parameter.
 The model will learn the positional information during training.
-The explanation for this is given below.

-- The process is same as the `class_embedding`.

 - Example:
-    - We have the output from the `class_embedding` section which has the shape of `(197, 768)`.

-    - Similar process of using `torch.randn` with `nn.Parameter` while setting `requires_grad = True`.
-This will be of shape `(197, 768)`

-    - An element wise addition will be done using `positional_embeddings`.
-This addition provides the gateway to gradient descent.

-    - Image shown below shows the plot of a learned positional embedding.
+  - A positional embedding tensor of shape `(197, 768)` is added element-wise to the patch embeddings.

+  - Initialized similarly to class embeddings using `torch.randn` and `torch.nn.Parameter`.

 #### 2.4.1.
 Why use positional embeddings?

+- Positional embeddings provide context about the relative position of patches within the whole image.
+Imagine cutting an image into thousands of pieces and asking your friend to use these pieces to understand the whole image.

+- Unlike fixed encodings (e.g., sinusoidal embeddings in [**Vaswani et al.**](https://doi.org/10.48550/arXiv.1706.)), learnable embeddings have been shown to yield better results for image data.

+#### 2.4.2.
+Fine-tuning Considerations

+- The problem arises while fine-tuning the model as the general consensus is to fine-tune a model on higher resolution data.

+- Fine-tuning on higher-resolution images increases the number of patches, potentially invalidating pre-trained positional embeddings.

+- A solution is to interpolate pre-trained positional embeddings to match the new patch count while preserving spatial relationships.

 <p align="center">
   <img src="./images/positional_embedding_plt.png"/>
   <br>
   <em>Learned positional embedding with `num_patches = 49`</em>
 </p>

-- This is to have some information regarding the postiions of our patches within the whole image.
-Imagining cutting an image into thousands of pieces and asking your friend to use these pieces to understand the whole image.

-> The position embeddings at initialization time carry no information about the 2D positions of the patches and all spatial relations between the patches have to be learned from scratch.

-- The paper does not use positional encodings from [**Vaswani et. al.**](https://doi.org/10.48550/arXiv.1706.) as the static values of the encoding process shows less improvements during the training for image data.

-- The model sees better results with the positional embeddings where it is learnable and modifiable by the model during training.

-- The problem arises while fine-tuning the model as the general consensus is to fine-tune a model on higher resolution data.
-Higher resolution images with the same `patch_size` will lead to higher number of patches.
-This makes the learnt positional embeddings during training to be useless.
-The solution is to perform interpolation of the pre-trained positional embeddings while respecting its position in images.

 ## 3. Transformer Encoder

-All the data has been processed and is ready to be passed on to the transformer encoder.
-This section focuses on the architecture of the transformer encoder.
-The encoder will have multiple layers such as normalization layers, multi-head self-attention layers and multi-layer perceptrons.
-These layers will be used to learn the information within the patches and store it in the learnable embedding layer.
+Once the input data is preprocessed, it is passed to the transformer encoder, the core component of the Vision Transformer (ViT) architecture.
+This section explains the structure and functionality of the transformer encoder, which learns relationships within the patches and stores the learned information in the class embedding layer.

 **Overview**:

-- The first layer of the transformer encoder will be LayerNormalization.
+The transformer encoder block consists of:

-- After normalizations, the second layer will be multi-headed self-attention (MHSA).
-The three arrows are explained below.
-- There is a residual connection after MHSA.
-- There is another LayerNormalization which leads to a multilayer perceptron (MLP).
-- This is followed with another residual connection.
-- This will be the transformer encoder block.
-It is possible to have multiple transformer encoder blocks in a single ViT model.
+1. Layer Normalization: Normalizes inputs to stabilize and improve training.
+2. Multi-Head Self-Attention (MHSA): Extracts dependencies and relationships across patches.
+3. Residual Connections: Ensures stable gradients and faster convergence by bypassing specific layers.
+4. Multi-Layer Perceptron (MLP): Processes the attention outputs to higher dimensions before reverting to the original embedding size.
+5. Repetition: Multiple encoder blocks can be stacked for enhanced learning.
-- The output of the transformer encoder blocks will go through a LayerNormalization before going through the classifier.
+6. Final Layer Normalization: Applied to the output of the last encoder block before feeding it into the classifier.

 <p align="center">
   <img src="./images/transformer_encoder.png"/>